Adnuntius/documentation/adnuntius-advertising/requesting-ads/intro/adn-layout.md

 Resizing can be blocked on the request side.
 This also provides the same functionality on the layout side.

 #### adn.inIframe.isResizeToContent()
 Whether or not the ad container's initial width and height will be resized to fit the content of the served ad.
 Returns either `true` or `false`.

 #### adn.inIframe.getIframeId()
-Returns the ID of the Iframe that is containing the ad.

-Returns the ID as a string.
+Returns the ID of the Iframe that is containing the ad as a string.

 #### adn.inIframe.parentSubscribeEvent(args)
 Provides the ability to register a callback that is called each time the parent window does a particular event.
 Can also subscribe to the `impRegistered` event, which is specific to adn.js, and occurs once the parent window is informed that an impression has occurred.

 Below is an example of how to subscribe to the events.